tot121212/tot121212/README.md

 <h1 align="center">Hello, I am Totsnuk</h1>
 <h3 align="center">I'm a slime man in a strange world...</h3><br>

-<h3>Working on various implementations of a grid-centered, turn-based, exchange system of commands, sent via websocket, that all timeout before they can be recieved.</h3>
+<h3>Working on various implementations of a grid-centered, turn-based, exchange system of commands, sent via websocket, that all timeout before they can be recieved, frustrating me to no end</h3>
 Godot > Unity fr
+Interested in - Gundams, Trains, and Cookies.
+All the things a growing autist needs.
 <h3 align="left">Connect with me:</h3>
 <p align="left">
   <a href="https://www.linkedin.com/in/totsnuk/" target="blank">